 For [number] years, [Fire Department name and/or Professional Fire Fighters Association Local ##] has partnered with MDA to help empower families living with muscular dystrophy, ALS, and related neuromuscular diseases to live longer, more independent lives.

-Donations from the 2023 [City] Fill the Boot drive[s] help MDA lead the way in accelerating research, advancing care, and advocating for the support of our families.
+Donations from the 2023 [City] Fill the Boot drive help MDA lead the way in accelerating research, advancing care, and advocating for the support of our families.
 MDA has the largest nationwide network of multidisciplinary Care Centers including [insert local care center].
 They also support MDA Summer Camp, where kids 8-17 develop life-long skills, friendships, confidence, and independence – all at no cost to their families.

 Last year’s Fill the Boot drive raised [more than/ nearly] $[Amount].
 This year, we hope to increase that number to [insert new goal].
 Hope for a longer, more independent life is now becoming a reality for thousands of families with muscular dystrophy and related diseases.
 And the pipeline of promise – more life empowering treatments and cures – is growing and creating ever more hope for the millions of children and adults and their families who are at the heart of MDA’s mission and vision.